Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 Write an enum that defines the diet type:

-- ominvore
+- ominvore 🍱
-- paleo
+- paleo 🍖
-- vegitarian
+- vegetarian 🧁
-- vegan
+- vegan 🥗

 <!-- > -->